 Easy to clean- Unlike the other flooring materials laminate does not require waxing.
 Cleaning can be done with a regular sweeping and a dry mop can keep your floors impressive for years.

 Cons of Laminate Flooring-

 Difficult to Repair- Laminate floor cannot be repaired easily.
 Hence, complete replacement of flooring should be done which is not viable all the time.

-Longevity- Laminate floors have short life span comparatively to hardwood.
-Since, these floors cannot be refinished or sanded; more prone to wear and tear and eventually damages the floor.
+Longevity- Laminate floors have a short life span compared to hardwood.
+Since these floors cannot be refinished or sanded; more prone to wear and tear and eventually damages the floor.

-Cannot be sanded or refinished- A biggest lowdown of laminate flooring, it cannot be refinished and sanded.
+Cannot be sanded or refinished- The biggest lowdown of laminate flooring, it cannot be refinished and sanded.
 These floors are not scratch resistant which may result in a dull look.